Eije1/Oloche-AI-Cardiologist-ECG-Arrhythmia-Classifier/README.md

 ## Technical Activities on ECG Arrhythmia Classification System
 1. **Programming & Data Science Language**
-   *Python 3.x:* The primary programming language for the entire project;
+   - *Python 3.x:* The primary programming language for the entire project
-   *NumPy:* For numerical computations, array operations, and handling the ECG signal data;
+   - *NumPy:* For numerical computations, array operations, and handling the ECG signal data
-   *Matplotlib:* For generating the static, publication-quality visualizations of the ECG signal and results;
+   - *Matplotlib:* For generating the static, publication-quality visualizations of the ECG signal and results;
-   *Scikit-learn:* Specifically, its LabelEncoder for handling the conversion of class labels (N, L, R, V, A).
+   - *Scikit-learn:* Specifically, its LabelEncoder for handling the conversion of class labels (N, L, R, V, A).

-3. **Deep Learning Framework & Model Development** *PyTorch:* The core framework for:
+3. **Deep Learning Framework & Model Development**

+   *PyTorch*
-   Defining the custom 1D CNN model architecture (nn.Module);
+   - The core framework for defining the custom 1D CNN model architecture (nn.Module)
-   Implementing ocnvolutional neural network layers;
+   - Implementing ocnvolutional neural network layers
-   Managing the model's state dictionary for saving and loading;
+   - Managing the model's state dictionary for saving and loading
-   Performing the forward pass and inference;
+   - Performing the forward pass and inference

+   *Torch.nn.functional (F)*

-   Torch.nn.functional (F): Used for applying the Softmax function to get probability distributions from the model outputs;
+     Used for applying the Softmax function to get probability distributions from the model outputs

-4. **Web Application & User Interface (UI)**
+5. **Web Application & User Interface (UI)**

+   *Gradio*

-   *Gradio:* The framework for building and deploying the interactive web interface.
-This included:
+   The framework for building and deploying the interactive web interface includes:
-   Creating input components (textbox for ECG data);
+    - Creating input components (textbox for ECG data)
-   Designing the layout with gr.Blocks, gr.Row, and gr.Column;
+    - Designing the layout with gr.Blocks, gr.Row, and gr.Column
-   Defining the interactive functions with btn.click() and input.submit();
+    - Defining the interactive functions with btn.click() and input.submit()
-   Deploying the application seamlessly to Hugging Face Spaces;
+    - Deploying the application seamlessly to Hugging Face Spaces

+   *Custom CSS*
-   Custom CSS: I wrote extensive CSS to create a dark-themed and visually cohesive UI, overriding Gradio's default styles;
+    - I wrote extensive CSS to create a dark-themed and visually cohesive UI, overriding Gradio's default styles;

-5. **Model Deployment & Sharing**
+7. **Model Deployment & Sharing**

-   *Hugging Face Spaces:* The platform used to host and share the live, interactive demo of your project for free.
+   *Hugging Face Spaces:*
+   The platform used to host and share the live, interactive demo of your project for free.

    *Git:* For version control, managing the project files, and pushing the code to the Hugging Face Space repository.

-6. **Data Source & Benchmarking**
+9. **Data Source & Benchmarking**
    *MIT-BIH Arrhythmia Database:* The gold-standard, publicly available dataset from PhysioNet used for training and evaluating the model.